MrLixm/MrLixm.github.io/content/blog/0009/windows-explorer-context-menu.rst

 Creating custom context menu for Windows file explorer.
 #######################################################

-:summary: Running Command Line Tools on selected files, as fast as a right click can be.
+:summary: Making tx, rescaling image, displaying alembic content all as fast as
+          a right click can be.
 :thumbnail: {static}/images/blog/0009/

 :status: draft